 Managing projects with multiple teams and cross functional dependencies can be tough, especially when limited time and budget come into play.
 More than often the initial plan from start to finish is influenced by several variables that can impact what was planned.
 Instead of going back to the starting line, teams have to learn how to manage change and find solutions, while successfully completing goals.
 This is where agile project management comes in.

-Agile Project Management applies an iterative approach for effective planning and completion of projects.
+Agile project management applies an iterative approach to project planning.
+Project managers focus on a flexible format to achieve project and business goals in order to effectively complete projects and manage resources.
 Teams are able to complete deliverables incrementally throughout a project’s life cycle and coordinate daily.
-Agile project management at its core is about focusing on smaller sections known as ‘sprints’ to complete project tasks.
+At its core agile project management is about focusing on smaller sections known as ‘sprints’ to complete project tasks.
 This provides room for continuous improvement and the flexibility to manage and resolve issues as they arise.

 The primary values that drive the success of an agile project are trust and flexibility.
 Teams are empowered to collaborate together to improve the success of a project at each stage without hindering the overarching goals.